Quist1996/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-export PATH=$PATH:/action,/action to the PATH. /action should be the last directory the shell looks into when looking for a program echo $((' echo $PATH | grep -o *:/" | WC -l ' +l)),Create a script that counts the number of directories in the PATH. env,Create a script that lists environment variables env ,Create a script that lists all local variables and environment variables, and functions.
+export PATH=$PATH:/action,/action to the PATH. /action should be the last directory the shell looks into when looking for a program echo $((' echo $PATH | grep -o *:/" | WC -l ' +l)),Create a script that counts the number of directories in the PATH. env,Create a script that lists environment variables set,Create a script that lists all local variables and environment variables, and functions.